SnakeTwix/gol/README.md

 # gol
-Convay's Game of life with some shitty performance.
+Conway's Game of life with some shitty performance.
 Had some time to do this, so why not.

 Space to pause/unpase the game.